Tdude/lus/NFO.md

 You’ve added indexes on frequently joined fields like user_id, passage_id, and recording_id, which improves query performance.
 Extensibility:

-Adding columns and tables is handled with versioning (ra_db_version), making schema updates seamless.
+Adding columns and tables is handled with versioning (lus_db_version), making schema updates seamless.
 Separation of Concerns:

-Distinct tables for ra_passages, ra_recordings, ra_questions, ra_responses, and ra_assignments reflect logical separation of functionality.
+Distinct tables for lus_passages, lus_recordings, lus_questions, lus_responses, and lus_assignments reflect logical separation of functionality.
 Potential Bottlenecks & Suggestions

 1. Thousands of Users and Data Points
    Challenge: With thousands of users, assignments, recordings, and interactions, some tables could become performance bottlenecks.
    Suggestions:
    Add compound indexes where appropriate.
-For example, in the ra_responses table, a compound index on (recording_id, question_id) might improve lookup speed for paired queries.
+For example, in the lus_responses table, a compound index on (recording_id, question_id) might improve lookup speed for paired queries.
    For large-scale systems, sharding data by user groups or partitions by date can help manage table size.
 2. Audio File Storage
-   Challenge: Storing file paths in the ra_recordings table might lead to inefficiencies if file metadata needs frequent updates or cross-references.
+   Challenge: Storing file paths in the lus_recordings table might lead to inefficiencies if file metadata needs frequent updates or cross-references.
    Suggestions:
-   Store files in a dedicated table, e.g., ra_files, with metadata such as file_size, file_type, and storage_url.
-Reference files by file_id in the ra_recordings table.
+   Store files in a dedicated table, e.g., lus_files, with metadata such as file_size, file_type, and storage_url.
+Reference files by file_id in the lus_recordings table.
 3. Interaction Data
-   Challenge: The ra_admin_interactions table might grow quickly due to time-series-style data (e.g., active_time, idle_time).
+   Challenge: The lus_admin_interactions table might grow quickly due to time-series-style data (e.g., active_time, idle_time).
    Suggestions:
    Store interaction data in a dedicated analytics or log table, optimized for writes.
    Aggregate data periodically to reduce row counts while keeping relevant summaries.
-4. Scalability of ra_questions and ra_responses
+4. Scalability of lus_questions and lus_responses
    Challenge: If passages have many questions, and each user generates responses, this could lead to exponential growth.
    Suggestions:
-   Ensure passage_id in ra_questions and recording_id in ra_responses have indexes for efficient filtering and grouping.
+   Ensure passage_id in lus_questions and recording_id in lus_responses have indexes for efficient filtering and grouping.
    Consider implementing pagination or archiving mechanisms for old responses.
 5. Query Optimization
    Challenge: Complex queries involving multiple joins (e.g., fetching user assignments, related recordings, and responses) might slow down.